laravel/docs/queries.md

 <a name="unions"></a>
 ## Unions

-The query builder also provides a quick way to "union" two or more queries together.
+The query builder also provides a convenient method to "union" two or more queries together.
 For example, you may create an initial query and use the `union` method to union it with more queries:

+    use Illuminate\Support\Facades\DB;

     $first = DB::table('users')
                 ->whereNull('first_name');